RajkumarMondalISM/Porous-Media-Modeling-and-Geomechanical-Simulation-for-Geostorage-Using-MicroCT-NMR-log-data/README.md

 # Porous Media Modeling and Geomechanical Simulation for Geostorage Using MicroCT, NMR, and Wireline Log Data

 ## Overview
 This repository provides a complete workflow for characterizing, simulating, and evaluating geostorage capacity in subsurface formations, by integrating micro-CT scan images, NMR data, and wireline logs.
-This approach ensures high-fidelity modeling of pore structures, calibration of petrophysical properties, and advanced geomechanical simulations to identify optimal geostorage sites with high porosity and low stress.
+This approach ensures high-fidelity modeling of pore structures, calibration of petrophysical properties, and advanced geomechanical simulations to identify optimal geostorage sites with high porosity and low pressure.

 ---